azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

     code .
     ```

+1. Open up a Terminal in Visual Studio Code and make sure to be in the correct directory: `aicollege/aidevcollege/day2/CustomVisionApp`
 1. Install the packages for the sample with `npm install`.
 This command will download the packages upon which the code depends.
 1. Run the local web server script: `node server.js` and examine the results